Sajha Yatayat

 Sajha Yatayat (साझा यातायात) is a public transportation bus system in Nepal serving the capital city of Kathmandu as well as its surrounding valley.
-It mainly runs bus routes throughout Kathmandu and Lalitpur city.
+Popularly known as Sajha Bus mainly runs bus routes throughout Kathmandu and Lalitpur city.
 Since 2016 Sajha Yatayat has expanded its network and provides long haul bus service to Baglung, Gorkha, Birgunj and Lumbini.

 Routes

-Sajha Yatayat serves the following routs inside Kathmandu Valley:
+Sajha Yatayat operates the following routes inside Kathmandu Valley:

 Furthermore, there is currently one long haul route:

 Sajha Yatayat Bus stops signs are put at most places.
 Regular bus stops are also used.
 In some bus stands, there are no bus stop signs yet due to constructions.
 Normal frequency of operation is 15 minutes to 25 minutes.